-- Essay (1) — a longer discussion giving your interpretation and analysis of a major theme we’ve covered over the entire course.
+- Essay (2) — a discussion giving your interpretation and analysis of a major theme we’ve covered over the entire course.

-For writing the sections, you will be able to choose from several possibilities and write about the ones you’re most familiar with.
+For both sections, you will be able to choose from several possibilities and write about the ones you’re most familiar with.
 For example, if you need to answer 5 or 6 identifications, I’ll give you a choice of 10 or 12.
-There will be at least two essay questions to choose from.
+There will likewise be several essay questions to choose from.

-- Make a list of the five or six most important milestone events in the periods we’ve discussed.
+- Make a list of the most important milestone events in the periods we’ve discussed.

 - CAUSES — Make sure you can identify the most important factors that helped cause these events — including long-term factors (“the environment”) and short-term factors (“the spark”)